 Flight_Delays_Prediction_with_MRSshows how to predict flight delays using R, machine learning, and historical on-time performance and weather data.

-Machine learningcontains three samples for learning to predict flight delays, housing prices, and bike rentals, demonstrating the application of R and MRS to real-world problems.
+Machine learningcontains three samples for learning to predict flight delays, housing prices, and bike rentals.
+Together, these samples demonstrate the application of R and MRS to real-world problems.
 They also show you how to use several popular machine learning models and deploy them as an Azure Web Service using an Azure Machine Learning workspace.

 What's special about Microsoft R Open and Microsoft R Server?

-Reproducible R Toolkit, which ensures that the libraries you used to build your R program are always available to others that want to reproduce your work.
+Reproducible R Toolkit ensures that the libraries you used to build your R program are always available to others that want to reproduce your work.

 Microsoft R Server is an extension of R that allows you to handle more data and handle it faster.
 It gives R two powerful capabilities:

-Larger data sets.
-MRS can process out-of-memory data from a variety of sources including Hadoop clusters, databases and data warehouses.
-You never have to be limited by your RAM again.
+Larger data sets without RAM limitations.
+MRS can process out-of-memory data from a variety of sources including Hadoop clusters, databases, and data warehouses.

 Parallel, multi-core processing.
 MRS can efficiently distribute computation across all the computational resources it has available.
-On your personal workstation or a remote cluster, MRS will get an answer faster.
+On your personal workstation or a remote cluster, MRS gets an answer faster.

 The following comparison shows that MRS and MRO with MKL have significantly better computation performance related to certain matrix calculation than R and MRO without MKL.
 Simulated data is used in this calculation: